-Residential grant
+Residential grants

 • The SEAI offer a grant which will help you with the cost of installing your Solar PV system in your home.